 Question: Can I do a short sale myself?

 Answer: No. A lender will need a purchase offer before they will even consider negotiating a short sale.
 The offer must be real and be accompanied by a “Proof of Funds” letter from the investor and/or buyer.
 Additionally, the lender will want a great deal of documentation from the property owner.
 Our network of investors and Realtors has a great deal of experience and expertise in this area.
 If you would like our help: Contact us

 Question: Will a short sale hurt my credit?

 Answer: Yes.
 Everything you do affects your credit to different degrees.
 In order for a lender to consider approving a short sale on a loan, the loan will generally have to be non-performing.
 In other words, the property owner must be behind in payments – thus credit damage is already occurring.
 Once the short sale is approved, the lender will “charge off” a portion of the loan, which also affects the property owner’s credit.
 The benefit is that the property can be sold and that a foreclosure and its legal ramifications can be avoided.
 Most experts acknowledge that a foreclosure is the worst thing that can happen to your credit.

 Question: Do I have to Bring Money to the Closing with a short sale?

 Answer: Not usually.
 The bank will pay for all of the closings costs, commission, taxes and fees on behalf of the property owner (out of the proceeds) to facilitate the transaction.
 Beware of companies that charge fees for foreclosure avoidance, loan modifications, and credit repair – many of these services are not reputable, and possibly not legal.

-Dallas VIP Realty and our affiliate, Love American Homes, have helped over 1,000 people to navigate through the process of doing a short sale.
-We can help – Contact Us
+Dallas Houses for Cash and its affiliate Dallas Property Investors, have helped over 1,000 people to navigate through the process of doing a short sale.
+We can help.